 The Certificate Program consists of 12 credits.
 These include Psychological Assessment (PSYC 318), Psychology Research Seminar (PSYC 492), and 6 credits of Independent Study (PSYC 499).
 In addition, there are GPA requirements and a pre-approved dissemination project.

-Faculty advisors for this certificate are Dr. Beyer and Dr. Colston.
+Faculty advisor for this certificate is Dr. Colston.